AzureIoTGBB/iot-edge-offline-dashboarding/documentation/deployment-devops.md

 * AZURE_SUBSCRIPTION_ID: The ID of the used Azure subscription
 * GRAFANA_ADMIN_PASSWORD: The desired administrator password for the Grafana dashboard web app when deployed
 * IOT_HUB_NAME: The name of the connected Azure IoT Hub (short name, without the .azure-devices.net)
 * DEPLOYMENT_TARGET_CONDITION: The target condition to use for the deployment.
 This is in line with the target tags for the Edge box's device twin.
-Based on the tag used above, the valuewould be 'tags.dashboard=true'.
+Based on the tag used above, the value would be 'tags.dashboard=true'.
 * Click "Save"

 ## Executing the pipeline